hegde95/GAN-for-speech-spectrogram/README.md

 ## Methodology <br/>
 ### Patch GANs: <br/>
-**Test on normal images**: Initially we constructed an CycleGAN to implement style trasfer.
+Initially we constructed an CycleGAN to implement style trasfer.
 For our project we attemted to implement a Patch GAN.
 The code was based on [this link](https://machinelearningmastery.com/cyclegan-tutorial-with-keras/)<br />